 - Scale-rotated: integer (1 - 4095)— Scale code, bit-rotated to place the current progression degree of scale at position 1, allowing chords and arpeggios to remain in-scale (note that the code will always be an odd number if the scale is rotated correctly)

 - Progression-interval: octave-format—root frequency of the progression, normalized to the current key.

 - Melody interval: positive integer (1,2,3…)— in-scale tones, normalized to the current progression root.

 - Melody octave: integer (…-2, -1, 0, 1, 2…)—number of octaves to the current melody tone.

 - Melody interval: octave-format—melody, normalized to the current progression root.

-- o TL out: octave-format—sum of key, progression interval, and melody interval.
+- o TL out: octave-format—sum of key, progression octave, progression interval, melody octave, and melody interval.

 Added a “tap” button to the tone loops to allow you to tap out tones from midi if the loop is off-auto.
 Once you have a nice loop tapped out, you can run it over a progression.

 Tone loop 2 now randomly plays any in-scale tones over a two octave (plus 1 for high-tonic).
 You dial in the lowest tone you want and the highest (note, this is scale-based numbering, where 1 in a seven-tone scale represents the root, 8 is the root up one octave, and 15 is the root up two octaves.